Last

 The Tremeloes' version of the song is Chris Denning's climber this week.

-Wolfgang's notes suggest this separate listing for Glen Dale as an unassigned climber, as opposed to a possible joint listing with
+Wolfgang's notes suggest this separate listing for Glen Dale as an unassigned climber,

 the Tremeloes among the dj picks..